Installation

 (vela) $ conda env config vars set JULIA_CONDAPKG_BACKEND="Null"

 The number of threads available to Vela.jl for parallel processing can be controlled using the environment variables JULIA_NUM_THREADS (for direct use from Julia) or PYTHON_JULIACALL_THREADS (for use from within Python).
+This should be set based on the number of CPU cores available in your machine.

 Now, install the Julia packages.